Antenna

 \[P_{avg} = \frac {1} {4 \pi} \int_0^{2 \pi} \int_0^{\pi} |F(\theta, \phi)|^2 \sin \theta d\theta d\phi\]Directivity (without any specific direction) is defined as:

-theta (list, tuple, numpy array, scaler, or None) –
+theta (list, tuple, NumPy array, scalar, or None) –

 If this is a tuple, the values are assumed to specify the range of values used for zenith angles (in degrees)

-If this is a scaler value, the directivity is calculated only for the single specified zenith angle (in degrees)
+If this is a scalar value, the directivity is calculated only for the single specified zenith angle (in degrees)

 If this is None, the directivity is calculated for all zenith angles between 0 and 180 degrees.

-phi (list, tuple, numpy array, scaler, or None) –
+phi (list, tuple, NumPy array, scalar, or None) –

 If this is a tuple, the values are assumed to specify the range of values used for azimuth angles (in degrees)

-If this is a scaler value, the directivity is calculated only for the single specified azimuth angle (in degrees)
+If this is a scalar value, the directivity is calculated only for the single specified azimuth angle (in degrees)

 If this is None, the directivity is calculated for all azimuth angles between -180 and 180 degrees.